orvi-tmp/learning-c-with-pebble/README.md

 Finally, a special thanks to Juan Sanchez (@juansanchez) for his beautiful artwork.

 So, enjoy the book.
 Some very intelligent people -- and myself -- have worked hard to produce something that is readable and packed with examples and code and projects.
-We all hope you find this a great way to learn the C programming language on Pebble watches.
+We all hope you find this a great way to learn the C programming language on Pebble smartwatches.

 <img src='mike.png'>